mbommakanti98/Fullstack-Development/README.md

 # Fullstack-Development
-Repo for all full stack development projects.
+Repository for all the full stack devlopment projects